vandalton/BertaAndButterflies/DIARY.md

 ![First cartridge](./static/first_cartridge.jpeg)

 I experimented with resistors values, to no avail.
 Cartridge still doesn't work.
 I don't know what to think, but I won't give up :)

+# 2024-03-27 - Day #027

+Still no success with the inverter.
+In the worst case I'll use a small 74V1T14 inverter with one gate only and place it somehow on the board.
+But  first I'll experiment even more with the resistors.
+I need to check how the voltages in Atari really are using oscilloscope.